Volpestyle/Parse-Tree-Calculator/README.md

 - Parenthesis to organize priority
 - Basic trigonometry (sin, cos, tan)
 #### Additonal Information
-- There is implied multiplication between opening parenthesis. <br /> (e.g. 5(2+3) will evaluate to 5*(2+3))
+- There is implied multiplication between opening parenthesis.
+(e.g. 5(2+3) will evaluate to 5*(2+3))
-- When using trig functions, there is no implied multiplication, and you must place a '*' sign in between expressions. <br />
+- When using trig functions, there is no implied multiplication, and you must place a '*' sign in between expressions.
 (e.g., 5\*sin(3) **not** 5sin3)
 - You can input negative numbers by simply placing a '-' before the number.
 - You can only input expressions with the buttons.